 Consolidation of power

-Google is world's largest search engine, with almost 80% of search worldwide.
-Google Chrome is the most popular web browser at ~65%, and their Gmail services boasts over 1 billion users.
+Google is the world's largest search engine, with almost 80% of search worldwide.
+Google Chrome is the most popular web browser at ~65%, and Gmail boasts over 1 billion users.
 As one of the world's largest content aggregators, Google's power to shape web standards will likely give pause to content creators.

 As is true of AMP for web, Google owns and is the standards body for AMP for email.
 As email providers and clients consider support, they need to consider the power they'll be giving Google.
 Yahoo, Microsoft Outlook, and Mail.ru have already voiced their support of AMP.
 However, Apple, who owns 50% of the mobile phone market in the United States has not.

-Is seems reasonable to expect that Google's AMP for email will make inroads.
+It seems reasonable to expect that Google's AMP for email will make inroads.
 Merchants can deploy AMP and conventional email concurrently, with fallback to conventional email.
 Even with Google's platform power, providers like Microsoft, Yahoo, and Apple (if they support it) maintain some control.
 They can withdraw their support of AMP for email if it heads in a direction that gives Google a differentiating advantage.